-As soon as you are admitted and enrolled in a program, you can start choosing your subjects.
-Before you do, you must familiarise yourself with the rules of your course as outlined in the University's handbook, to ensure that you complete the correct number and type of subjects in the correct sequence.
+As soon as you are admitted to a program, you can start enrolling into subjects.
+Before you do, you must familiarise yourself with the rules of your course as outlined in the University's handbook to ensure that you complete the correct number and type of subjects in the correct sequence.

 You should start by reviewing the recommended study plan for your program.

 You must enrol into all your subjects for the current year via your my.unimelb account:

 - Students commencing in Semester 1 (Start Year Intake) must enrol in subjects for both Semesters 1 and 2

 - Students commencing in Semester 2 (Mid Year Intake) enrol in subjects for Semester 2 only

 Check the ‘Additional Information’ section of your letter of offer.